shaded-enmity/armlet/NEXT_BRANCH.md

 # ROADMAP

-[O] Implement multi-page instruction parsing for once [ ] Investigate where did the SYSTEM INSTRUCTIONS go [X] Update the BIT COMPONENT parser to properly handle the '!= 1111' case [X] Change BIT HEADER parsing semantics
+[X] Implement multi-page instruction parsing for once [X] Investigate where did the SYSTEM INSTRUCTIONS go [X] Update the BIT COMPONENT parser to properly handle the '!= 1111' case [X] Change BIT HEADER parsing semantics
  [X] Parse the gap information from BIT HEADERS and defer lengths of operands